Why Your Life Is Stagnant and You’re Not Making Any Progress (And How to Fix This)

 You do all of these things to lower the feelings of insecurity and doubt.
 To feed your ego and to feel good about yourself.

 You’re thinking about the following when you got to a conference, “Since I’m going to a business seminar I must be a businessman.”
 But in reality, this is what happens actually: You still don’t believe that you’re a businessman and you need outside validation to help you believe that you really are someone who can call himself an entrepreneur.
 This is also the reason you tweet and you gram (probably the verb when posting stuff on Instagram) like crazy with hashtags #hustle, #entrepreneur, and other stuff.
 Because you’re looking for approval for your actions.
 And you’re looking for approval because you’re not 100% confident in yourself and what you’re doing.

-Basically, you’re doing all kind of stuff to validate your idea, to feel good about yourself, your actions, and about the work you’re doing.
+Basically, you’re doing all kinds of stuff to validate your idea, to feel good about yourself, your actions, and about the work you’re doing.
 In a way these things are good.
 Some people do need an extra push to start doing something better than laying around on the couch.
 Unfortunately, all these things take a large portion of your time and you end up only tweeting about writing a book, not actually doing any writing.

 You don’t yet believe me.
 I can sense it.
 But if you really think about it.
 You’ll see that’s the main reason your time is occupied with things and thoughts that are only slowing you down.